adamsissoko/CS360/README.md

 <h2>Overview of the Project</h2>
 <p>
-Welcome to this repository where we explore the expansive world of mobile architecture and programming, culminating in an event tracking application on the Android platform.
+In this project we explore the expansive world of mobile architecture and programming, culminating in an event tracking application on the Android platform.
 This sophisticated application is designed to manage a user’s tasks and commitments through a robust architecture.
 It embraces various Android APIs, frameworks, and subsystems to provide a seamless and user-friendly interaction, going beyond the rudimentary functionalities usually found in similar applications.
 </p>

 <h3>Technological Foundations</h3>